 11 Foods that Prevent Blood Clots – How?

-This article dispels certain myths about the prevention of blood clots, and explores 7 foods that help prevent blood clots and how they do this.
+This article dispels certain myths about the prevention of blood clots, and examines 11 foods that help prevent blood clots and how they do this.

 Are there Foods that Dissolve Blood Clots?